sleeyax/stremio-addon-sdk-rs/README.md

 This is an **unofficial** SDK for building [stremio](https://www.stremio.com/) addons.
 If you're totally new to addon building, it's recommended to start reading the [offical stremio addon SDK docs](https://github.com/Stremio/stremio-addon-sdk/tree/master/docs) to get a basic understanding of how addons work.
 This SDK is meant to step up your game if you want to make use of Rust's powerfull type system and performance.

+> [!WARNING]
+> This project is in low-maintenance mode.
+I will still accept PRs but likely won't contribute much to the project myself.

 ## Getting started
 ```rust
 use stremio_addon_sdk::builder::Builder;